 - Cut off the tougher end with the stem, and then cut the squash in half lengthwise.
 (You can also cut across the shorter axis if you prefer longer noodles.)
+Scoop out the seedy center.
 Place both pieces face up on a parchment-lined baking sheet.
 Spray with a mist of oil spray and sprinkle liberally with kosher salt and pepper.
 Flip them face down and roast for 20-25 minutes at 375°.
 If you skip the microwave, roast for about 45 minutes until slightly tender.

 - Flip them over right after you pull them out so they don’t continue to steam.
 Now they’re ready to pull into strands and top with whatever your heart desires!